skl83/docker-rutorrent/README.md

 * `-p 5000` - the port(s)
 * `-p 51413` - the port(s)
 * `-p 6881/udp` - the port(s)
-* `-v /config` - where rutorrent should store it's config files
+* `-e SERVER` - NFS SERVER for rutorrent share mount
-* `-v /downloads` - path to your downloads folder
+* `-e SHARE` - NFS SHARE - will have config and downloads folders created for use by rutorrent
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation
 * `-e TZ` for timezone information, eg Europe/London